<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=1328</guid>

-<description><![CDATA[<p>I&#8217;m sure everyone has their festive menu&#8217;s already sorted.
+<description><![CDATA[I&#8217;m sure everyone has their festive menu&#8217;s already sorted.
 Their shopping list written, deliveries planned, meat ordered and so on.
 Down to the last detail.
 So my festive might have come to late.
 But if you are dithering then read on (and into the remaining parts as they appear) you might find some inspiration.
-And for those who have everything planned out with military precision well you might find some ideas for surpluses or things to make if you can&#8217;t get what you need for your menu on your final dash to the shops.</p> <p>I cooked this menu last weekend [...]<p>Continue reading <a href="http://withknifeandfork.com/festive-menu-part-1">Festive menu, part 1</a></p>]]></description>
+And &#8230; <a href="http://withknifeandfork.com/festive-menu-part-1" class="more-link">Continue reading <span class="screen-reader-text">Festive menu, part 1</span></a>]]></description>

 <content:encoded><![CDATA[<p>I&#8217;m sure everyone has their festive menu&#8217;s already sorted.
 Their shopping list written, deliveries planned, meat ordered and so on.
 Down to the last detail.
 So my festive might have come to late.
 But if you are dithering then read on (and into the remaining parts as they appear) you might find some inspiration.
 And for those who have everything planned out with military precision well you might find some ideas for surpluses or things to make if you can&#8217;t get what you need for your menu on your final dash to the shops.</p>